An Integrative Genome-Scale Metabolic Modeling and Machine Learning Framework for Predicting and Optimizing Single-Cell Protein Production in Saccharomyces cerevisiae: Results

 \subsection{GEM Simulation and Dataset Characteristics}

-Table~\ref{tab:gem} summarises the key parameters of the Yeast9 GEM and the flux dataset generated by FBA.
-Under default nutrient conditions, the optimal biomass flux was 0.08584~gDW$\cdot$hr$^{-1}$.
-Increasing the glucose uptake rate elevated the predicted biomass flux to 0.88768~gDW$\cdot$hr$^{-1}$, demonstrating strong carbon-source dependence of growth.
-The resulting flux dataset comprised 2,000 samples across 4,131 reaction dimensions.
+The main characteristics of the Yeast9 GEM and the flux dataset produced by FBA are compiled in Table~\ref{tab:gem}.
+The optimal biomass flux under default nutritional conditions was 0.08584\,gDW$\cdot$hr$^{-1}$.
+The projected biomass flux increased to 0.88768\,gDW$\cdot$hr$^{-1}$ when the glucose absorption rate was increased, indicating substantial carbon-source dependence of growth.